 Many people think a deep cleaning is only for someone with advanced gum disease, but that’s not the case.
 This procedure is most effective when we can intervene in the earlier stages of gum disease, known as periodontitis.
 Catching it early can prevent it from progressing to a point where you might risk tooth loss or need more complex surgical treatments.
 Think of it as a proactive measure to get your gum health back on track before things get worse.
 The only way to know for sure if you need one is through a professional exam, so it’s always best to let our team assess your specific situation.

-Myth: You won’t need regular cleanings afterward
+Myth #3: “I won’t need regular cleanings after.”

 A deep cleaning is an amazing reset for your gums, but it isn’t a one-and-done cure.
 After your scaling and root planing procedure, maintaining a consistent oral hygiene routine is more important than ever.
 This includes diligent at-home care and regular professional maintenance cleanings.
 These follow-up appointments, often scheduled more frequently than a standard cleaning, are essential for preventing bacteria from accumulating again and ensuring your gums stay healthy.
 Our dedicated team of experts will partner with you to create a long-term plan that keeps your smile healthy and avoids the need for another deep cleaning in the future.